mitsuhiko/lucumr/2013/7/19/application-mimetypes-and-encodings.rst

 for legacy reasons.
 Browsers will usually not tell the server of which encoding their data is.
-That's usually also not necessary, because the encoding the browser should use is defined by the server (it's either defaulting to utf-8 or is defined in the accept-charset parameger of the form).
+That's usually also not necessary, because the encoding the browser should use is defined by the server (it's either defaulting to utf-8 or is defined in the accept-charset parameter of the form).
 Since the server already knows that, the web application will just know in which encoding it comes in.